 Most of us don’t really think about what we hold dear.
 Here’s a dead easy way to find out what’s important to you:

-- Go to this website by clicking here and download the values cards.
+- Click here to download the values cards.

 - Cut them out and shuffle through them putting them into “Very Important” and “Not important” piles.